robertobatts/aws-certification-notes/notes/04-ec2-fundamentals.md

 - You can buy and sell in the Reserved Instance Marketplace

 #### EC2 Convertible Reserved Instances
-- Can change the EC2 instance tpye, instance family, OS, scope and tenancy
+- Can change the EC2 instance type, instance family, OS, scope and tenancy
 - Up to 66% discount

 ### EC2 Saving Plans Instances
-- Ged a discount up to 72% based on long-term usage
+- Get a discount up to 72% based on long-term usage
 - Commit to a certain type of usage (e.g. 10$/hour for 1 or 3 years)
 - Usage beyond EC2 Saving Plans is billed at the On-Demand price
 - Locked to a specific instance family and AWS region (e.g. M5 in us-east-1)